GeodynamicWorldBuilder/WorldBuilder/tests/gwb-dat/world_builder_declarations_closed.md

 - **default value**:0.0
 - **type**:number
 - **documentation**:The distance in meters from the top surface of the slab over which the temperature is determined by this feature.
-This parameter should be negative and should be 1.5-2 times larger than the nominal slab thickness to allow the diffusion of cold temperatures from in the slab into the mantle above the slab surface.
+This parameter should be negative and should be 1.5-2 times larger thatn the nominal slab thickness to allow the diffusion of cold temperatures from in the slab into the mantle above the slab surface.
 Also note that the top truncation value for the slab segment needs to have a value of -1, otherwise the temperature above the slab will be cut off at a distance less than the value set here.
 ::::::::::::::

 ::::::::::::::{dropdown} /features/items/oneOf/5/segments/items/temperature models/items/oneOf/3/max distance slab top